Migraine - ‘a common and distressing disorder’

-Studies have shown the incidence of migraine to be 9-10%, about 17% of the female population and 6% of the male population.
-So, about 2 million Australians can be expected to suffer from migraine, about 1.5 million women and about 500,000 men.
+Studies have shown the incidence of migraine to be around 3 million women, men and children.
 It is thought that more women suffer migraine than men due to hormonal factors.

 'Onset of migraine is from childhood onwards but most commonly in the 20s and 30s and relatively infrequently after the age of 40; therefore, prevalence increases from the first to fourth decades and thereafter declines.
 Migraine may nevertheless be a significant health issue among children2.'

 Read more about migraine at Virtual Medical Centre

 The International Headache Society classifies a headache as a migraine when: